CollegeOfScripting/JavaScript/README.md

 + Calendar
 + Conversion Suites - Speed, Time, Distance, etc
 + Calculation Suites - Useful Formulas
++ OpenCV.js
-+ OpenCV.js!!!
-Excellent FUN and We use opencv.js in our browser, which means the world can now use opencv!
+  - Excellent FUN - use opencv.js in our browser, which means the world can now use opencv!